Yeni Türkü

 Yeni Türkü (means New Türkü in Turkish) is a Turkish band.
 The group has held concerts and has recorded a number of albums since forming in 1978.
 Their musical style is characterized by a combination of traditional Turkish and modern musical instruments, including the oud, baglama, kemenche, qanun and guitar.
 Their music reflects influences of music from around the world (one example is Inti-Illimani).
 All group members have changed several times throughout the years, with the exception of the lead singer Derya Köroğlu.
+After the coup of September 12, 1980, the album Buğdayın Türküsü, composed of poems by names such as Nazım Hikmet, was banned.
+For this reason, Yeni Türkü's career was interrupted for a short time.